leandrosardi/blackops/README.md

 })
 ```

-Then, call the `proc` command to watch if they are running or not.
+Then, call the `proc` command to watch

+1. if they are running or not,
+2. the RAM consumed by each one of the processes; and
+3. the CPU consumed by each one of the processes.

 ```
 ops proc